-It is hoped to extend soon the determination of heat constants of materials at high temperatures to include conductivity, porosity and other properties.
+It is hoped to extend soon the determination of heat constants of materials at high temperatures to include conductivity, porosity, and other properties.
 The Bureau distributes samples of pure sucrose for the standardization of bomb calorimeters and this work will shortly include other substances.
-(See Circular on Calorimetry, in preparation.)
+(See Circular 11.)